asomers/serde_yml/README.md

 <!-- markdownlint-enable MD033 -->

-## Overview

-`Serde YML` is a robust Rust library that simplifies the serialization and deserialization of Rust data structures to and from YAML format using the widely-used Serde framework.
-With Serde YML, you can effortlessly convert your Rust types into YAML strings and vice versa, streamlining the process of storing, transmitting, and manipulating structured data.providing style guides for your library.

 ## Features

-- Serialize Rust data structures to YAML format
+- Serialization and deserialization of Rust data structures to/from YAML format.
-- Deserialize YAML data into Rust types
-- Support for custom structs and enums using Serde's derive macros
+- Support for custom structs and enums using Serde's derive macros.
 - Handling of YAML's `!tag` syntax for representing enum variants
-- Direct access to YAML values through the `Value` type and related types
+- Direct access to YAML values through the `Value` type and related types like `Mapping` and `Sequence`.
 - Comprehensive error handling with `Error`, `Location`, and `Result` types
+- Serialization to YAML using `to_string` and `to_writer` functions.
+- Deserialization from YAML using `from_str`, `from_slice`, and `from_reader` functions.
+- Customizable serialization and deserialization behaviour using Serde's `#[serde(with = ...)]` attribute.
+- Support for serializing/deserializing enums using a YAML map with a single key-value pair through the `singleton_map` module.
+- Recursive application of `singleton_map` serialization/deserialization to all enums within a data structure using the `singleton_map_recursive` module.
-- Well-documented with examples and explanations
+- Well-documented with examples and usage guidelines.

+### Rust Version Compatibility

+This library is compatible with Rust 1.60 and above.

 ## Usage